Kent Smalley, M.D.

 Opioids are potent painkillers and highly addictive drugs, and once you become addicted, you need medical care to detox without pain as well as counseling to support your recovery.
-Kent Smalley, MD, at Neurowellness Clinic in Edmond, Oklahoma, specializes in addiction medicine and has years of experience providing individualized care throughout detox and recovery.
+Kent Smalley, MD, at Neurowellness Clinic in Edmond, Oklahoma and serving the greater Oklahoma City area, specializes in addiction medicine and has years of experience providing individualized care throughout detox and recovery.
 Dr. Smalley offers opioid addiction treatment that combines medication with counseling to ensure your ongoing health and well-being.
 If you need help eliminating opioids from your life, call the office or schedule an appointment online.

 Opioids stimulate your brain’s reward system, triggering the release of pain-killing endorphins and causing a rush of euphoria.
 At first, you use the drug to relieve pain or because you enjoy the high feeling.